MechanicalRock/mechanicalrock.github.io/_posts/2022-10-27-next-js-layouts-by-example.md

 author: Tim Veletta
 image: /img/blog/next-js-layouts-by-example/banner.jpg
 tags: nextjs react
-description: Lets look at how the new Layouts announced at NextConf improve the developer experience of working with Next.js
+description: Let's look at how the new Layouts announced at Next.js Conf 2022 improve the developer experience of working with Next.js
 ---

-Next.js has been a tool of choice here at Mechanical Rock for some time and so we were excited to see what Vercel, the makers of Next.js, would reveal at the second NextConf just a day ago.
+Next.js has been a tool of choice here at Mechanical Rock for some time and so we were excited to see what [Vercel](https://vercel.com/), the makers of Next.js, would reveal at the second Next.js Conf just a day ago.
 One of my great frustrations with using Next.js in the past has been the implementation of **Layouts** particularly when it comes to nested routing.

 Until now, our solution for nested routing and layouts has been to inspect the `router.pathname` to figure out which components to render which then couples our layout to our URLs which makes it difficult to make changes down the track if we decide to change those URLs.